 Here are the three cases the Supreme Court will hear.

 - In Altitude Express Inc. v.
-Zarda, a skydiving instructor was fired from his job after he said he is gay.
+Zarda, a skydiving instructor claimed he was fired from his job after coming out as gay.
 A federal trial court rejected his discrimination claim, saying that the Civil Rights Act does not protect a gay man from losing his job.
 In February 2018, the full 2nd Circuit Court of Appeals ruled that discrimination based on sexual orientation is a form of sex discrimination prohibited under Title VII.